mattb/zoocker/README.md

 Zoocker
 -------

 Scans the Docker API and maintains ephemeral nodes in Zookeeper for all containers and their mapped ports.
+Intended to run inside a Docker container using the included Dockerfile.
+Like a really minimal Synapse - https://github.com/airbnb/synapse

 Build: